disaster-drone/VR-Environment/README.md

 **Make a Claim**
 * Place a Cone
-    * Hold down your right motion controllers back trigger in the direction you want to place the cone.
+    * Hold down your right motion controller's back trigger in the direction you want to place the cone.
 The place a cone visualizer appears in the level to indicate where the cone will be placed.
     * Release the trigger to place the cone in the selected location and toggle the UI that displays the closest camera angle.
     * <img src = "https://github.com/disaster-drone/VR-Environment/assets/94029910/558f944c-24dd-4b34-b7ad-01bac14f6f01" width="300">
 * UI
-    * After placing a cone, a UI menu will pop up attatched to your right motion controller.
+    * After placing a cone, a UI menu will pop up attached to your right motion controller.
-    * To click buttons on the UI use the left motion controllers laser pointer to hover over the button you wish to press.
+    * To click buttons on the UI use the left motion controller laser pointer to hover over the button you wish to press.
-    * To press the button click the left motion controllers back trigger.
+    * To press the button click the left motion controller back trigger.
     * <img src = "https://github.com/disaster-drone/VR-Environment/assets/94029910/f6918c73-5f95-4c1b-94d1-07da666bcddd" width="300">